-Each year, brainstem samples from fallen and casualty slaughter cattle (300), sheep (100) and goats (8) are collected at Australian export abattoirs.
-These samples are submitted to ACDP and contribute to meeting OIE surveillance requirements.
+Each year, brainstem samples from fallen and casualty slaughter cattle (300) and sheep (100) are collected at Australian export abattoirs.
+These samples are submitted to AAHL and contribute to meeting OIE surveillance requirements.

 Incentive Eligibility Criteria - Fallen and Casualty Slaughter